maheshgprasad/linux-tips/README.md

 4. You are done.
 You now get to see the ip address of your Virtual Machine each time you turn it on.
 ![Login Screen on VM](https://github.com/maheshgprasad/linux-tips/blob/master/Azrael_1.PNG)

+# To find something within a file recursively using " grep  " Command
+grep - r "<search-term>"  /path/to/file

+# To count the number of times a search term appears within a file.
+grep - c "<search-term>"  /path/to/file